To contact the Winneshiek County Jail call 563-387-4096.

 The mission of the Winneshiek County Jail is to provide safe, secure, and constitutional detention of both sentenced and pre-trial detainees placed in the facility by the courts.

-Public and Criminal fingerprints are done on Wednesdays.
-An appointment is needed.
-Please call the jail for more information.
+Public and Criminal fingerprints are done on Wednesdays by appointment only.
+Please call the jail for more information and scheduling your appointment.
 563-387-4096

 INMATE MAILING ADDRESS